itsnotalwin/shipments/README.md

 A shipment & warehouse tracking app built as a single-page PWA.
 Deployable to GitHub Pages in minutes.
-Backed by Supabase (free tier) for multi-user logins, shared data, and automatic backups.
+Backed by Supabase (free tier) for multi-user logins, shared data, and automaticbackups.

 ---